Harburg (quarter): Demographics

 In 2006 there were 6,738 criminal offences in the quarter (318 crimes per 1000 people).

 Politics

 These are the results of Harburg in the Hamburg state election:

 Education

 The quarter has three elementary schools and four secondary schools in the Harburg quarter.

 In Harburg center there are the dormitories of the Studierendenwerk Hamburg, namely the dormitories of the Ebelingstraße 1 and 2, Schüttstraße 5 and Møørstraße 7 and 15.
-In the basement of Ebelingstraße 1 you can find the Ebelingsbar.
-Ebelingsbar is one of the most awarded bars in the region.
-There you can find bier and cocktails in really good prices.
-The bar also has one table of ping pong and 2 kickers.

-In the party history of the bar there are some events worth mentioning.
-Two amazingly crowded Karaoke Events, one metal Monday and the after-party of the legendary Sommerfest of 2022.

 Infrastructure

 Health systems

 In 2006, 154 physicians in private practice and 16 pharmacies were counted in the Harburg quarter.

 Transportation

 The quarter is serviced by the rapid transit system of the city train with several stations.
 The Hamburg-Harburg railway station is also a station for long-distance passenger trains for the German railway company.

 According to the Department of Motor Vehicles (Kraftfahrt-Bundesamt), 5,148 private cars were registered (246 cars/1000 people) in the quarter.